ademulyana16/syseng-challange/README.md

 -Zimbra

-Assuming you are O365 Administrator in our company, suddenly we have spam attack to our organization with this details below:
+Assuming you are Zimbra Administrator in our company, suddenly we have spam attack to our organization with this details below:
 ```
 - From : itadmin@xyz.com ; (207.18.13.24)
 - Subject : YOUR PASSWORD HAS BEN EXPIRED
 - to : all member
 ```

 To prevent it we should recall all the spam email from every mailbox.
-But, before we do that other O365 admin already search all the spam email using content search with "20210910_corpinfo" as a name
+But, before we do that other O365 admin already search all the spam email using content search with "20211110_corpinfo" as a name

 ```
 a.
 Tell us step-by-step to prevent that spam attack appear again in our mailbox